ArtifactDB/chihaya/README.md

 target_link_libraries(mylib INTERFACE artifactdb::chihaya)
 ```

+Again, this will use `FetchContent` to fetch dependencies, see comments above.

 ### Manual

 If you're not using CMake, the simple approach is to just copy the files the `include/` subdirectory -
 either directly or with Git submodules - and include their path during compilation with, e.g., GCC's `-I`.
+This requires the dependencies listed in the [`extern/CMakeLists.txt`](extern/CMakeLists.txt) directory.
 You will also need to link to the HDF5 library, usually from a system installation (1.10 or higher).

 ## Further comments